aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 **Windows**: [Download](https://git-scm.com/downloads) and run the Windows installer `.exe` file.

-After double-clicking on the installer `.exe` file, you should see the Git Setup window.
+After double-clicking on the installer `.exe` file, you will first be prompted to enter your administrator password.
+Once the setup window has opened, complete the following steps:

+1) Read the license and click on "Next" to continue

 (primers-git_setup1_windows)=
 ```{image} ../images/primers/git_setup1_windows.png